-Use scissors to cut on dotted lines between solid black bars straight across the width of the mat.
+Use scissors to cut between solid black bars straight across the width of the mat.
 Do not cut mats in arches, circles, curves, "L" shapes, or angles.
 Make sure you measure the length you need from the end that has lead wires.
-Cut off portions of the mats are unusable and should be discarded (except 2-in-1 mat)
+Cut off portions of the mats are unusable and should be discarded.